adrianshep/5000quatloos_python/README.md

 # 5000quatloos_python
-teach yourself, teach us project on the sublime nature of python

 We chose Python as a subject because we like the idea of a programming language that emphasizes readability, fewer lines of code, high extensibility and the support of multiple paradigms.
 We became aware of Python through Blender, a long-ago Codecademy lesson and a WDI in-class exercise.